Corporate Services Contact Us

 • Minimum Wages Act, 1948: An Act dedicated to the fixation of minimum wage rates in certain occupations.

-• Payment of Wages Act, 1936: Provisions for regulation of period of wages and to provide a remedy against unexplained or unauthorised deductions.
+• Payment of Wages Act, 1936: Provisions for the regulation of the period of wages and to provide a remedy against unexplained or unauthorised deductions.

 • Payment of Gratuity Act, 1972: An Act that requires certain industries or employers to pay their retiring employees a one-time gratuity amount.